naspenang/SpaceBook/FAQ.md

 ---

 ### 🔹 Can outsiders use SpaceBook?
 No. UiTM Google login required.
+Or you may register as external member in the library and get the required UiTM Google login.